AVEDIAN/Avedian-CMBD-Transformation/README.md

 # CMBD-Transformation
-Script sh for AVEDIAN data platform
+Script sh for AVEDIAN data platform.
+Takes old CMBD format as input and leaves new files for data.avedian.info

 ## Dependencies
 - awk